pyblosxom/pyblosxom/docs/dev_architecture.rst

    a Request object

-Functions that implement this callback should return ``None`` if they don't plan on generating the entry list or a list of entries.  if they do.
+Functions that implement this callback should return ``None`` if they don't plan on generating the entry list or a list of entries if they do.
 When a function returns ``None``, the callback will continue to the next function to see if it will return a list of entries.
 When a function returns a list of entries, the callback will stop.